Queenstown to Glenorchy: One Of NZ’s Most Scenic Drives

 Just over halfway you will start to climb up a mountain weaving next to the cliffs.
 Around the last turn, you are presented with amazing views of the mountains towards Glenorchy as well as Pig and Pigeon Islands.

-There isn’t a sign or car park but there is a large pull-off-bay that will hold a few cars at a time.
+There isn’t a sign or car park but there is a large pull-off-bay on the left that holds a few cars at a time.
 Usually at least one car is parked there and you’ll know the spot by tourists taking pictures.

 This would be my favorite viewpoint along the drive.

 So, after the beautiful drive, you will end up in the town of Glenorchy.
-This town is small, only a few streets and shops exist.
-But, there are couple places to check out in Glenorchy itself before you turn around and head back to Queenstown.
+Glenorchy is small, only a few streets and shops exist.
+But, there are a couple of places to check out in Glenorchy itself before you turn around and head back to Queenstown.

-Once in Glenorchy turn left toward the lake.
+Once in Glenorchy, turn left at the first roundabout (traffic circle.)
+This heads towards the lake.
 There you will find a jetty that you can walk out on and enjoy the views.
-The area also has some walking trails and is popular swimming spot in the summer.
+The area also has some walking trails and is a popular swimming spot in the summer.

 If you want a souvenir, something to eat, or just want to check out the cutest little shop then Mrs. Wolly’s General Store is the place to be!
 While it is overpriced, the food and baked goods are amazing!
 You will see the store on your right-hand side once you get into Glenorchy town.